Guadalcanal: Vilu War Museum

-About 25 km (15 miles) from Honiara to the West, Vilu War Museum houses an outdoor collection of remains of various parts of military equipment and of several aircraft.
-Several memorials for the American, Australian, Fijian, New Zealand and Japanese soldiers who lost their lives were erected as well.
+About 25 km (15 mi) from Honiara to the west, Vilu War Museum houses an outdoor collection of remains of various parts of military equipment and of several aircraft.
+Several memorials for the American, Australian, Fijian, New Zealand, and Japanese soldiers who died were erected, as well.

 Fauna

 The island hosts a native marsupial known as the phalanger or grey cuscus, Phalanger orientalis.
 The only other mammals are bats and rodents.

-There are many species of colourful parrots as well as estuarine crocodiles.
-In recent times, these crocodiles have been found only on the Weather Coast in the south of the island, but during the Second World War, they were found along the north coast in the vicinity of the airstrip where the fighting was taking place, as evidenced by names such as Alligator Creek.
+Many species of colourful parrots are found there, and estuarine crocodiles inhabit the island's shores.
+In recent times, these crocodiles have been found only on the Weather Coast in the south of the island, but during World War II, they were found along the north coast in the vicinity of the airstrip where the fighting was taking place, as evidenced by names such as Alligator Creek.

-Venomous snakes are rare on the island and are not considered to be a serious threat; however, there is a kind of centipede that has a particularly nasty bite.
-These centipedes were well known to the American Marines during the Second World War as "the stinging insects".
+Venomous snakes are rare on the island and are not considered to be a serious threat, but a kind of centipede there has a particularly nasty bite.

-Important Bird Area

-The Guadalcanal Watersheds form a site that has been identified by BirdLife International as an Important Bird Area (IBA) because it supports populations of threatened or endemic bird species.
-At 376,146 ha (1452 sq. mi.), it covers some 70% of the island, extending along the southern coast inland to the central highlands, it contains riverine and lowland tropical rainforest as well as the greatest contiguous area of cloud forest in the Solomons.
+The Guadalcanal Watersheds form a site that has been identified by BirdLife International as an important bird area, because it supports populations of threatened or endemic bird species.
+At 376,146 ha (1,452 sq mi), it covers some 70% of the island, extending along the southern coast inland to the central highlands, and contains riverine and lowland tropical rainforest, as well as the greatest contiguous area of cloud forest in the Solomons.
 Although it also contains gardens and old village sites, most of it has never been permanently inhabited.
-Significant birds for which the site was identified include chestnut-bellied imperial pigeons, Woodford's rails, Guadalcanal moustached kingfishers, Meek's lorikeets, Guadalcanal honeyeaters, Guadalcanal thicketbirds and Guadalcanal thrushes.
+Significant birds for which the site was identified include chestnut-bellied imperial pigeons, Woodford's rails, Guadalcanal moustached kingfishers, Meek's lorikeets, Guadalcanal honeyeaters, Guadalcanal thicketbirds, and Guadalcanal thrushes.
 Potential threats to the site include logging and invasive species.

-In fiction

-The short story The Red One by Jack London is set on Guadalcanal.
-It was published in 1918, 2 years after his death.